* This is the Professional Version. *

 The pattern of the direct antiglobulin reaction can help distinguish warm antibody hemolytic anemia from cold agglutinin disease and sometimes identify the mechanism responsible for warm antibody hemolytic anemia.

-Treatment is directed at the cause (including stopping drugs, avoiding cold); IV immune globulin may be used for drug-induced AIHA, and corticosteroids for idiopathic warm antibody hemolytic disease.
+Treatment is directed at the cause (including stopping drugs, avoiding cold, treating underlying disorder); IV immune globulin may be used for drug-induced AIHA, and immunosuppressants or splenectomy for idiopathic warm antibody hemolytic disease.

 * This is the Professional Version. *